dataforseo/TypeScriptClient/docs/interfaces/ILocalPackDataforseoLabsSerpElementItem.md

 > **`optional`** **title**: `string`

-title of the result in SERP
+title of the item

 #### Source

-main.ts:97001
+main.ts:97060

 ***